benfalk/req_md/README.md

 ```

 As of right now this is pretty primitive; but as I get
 time I'll add features to it.
-Currently it only process
+Currently it will only
-what is piped to it's stdin.
+process what is piped to it's stdin.